just-the-docs/just-the-docs/tutorials/conversion.md

 ## Conversion CityJSON -> CityGML

-From the CityJSON file, a new GML file can be created with that command `from-cityjson`
+From the CityJSON file, a new GML file can be created with that command `from-cityjson`.